voyeg3r/dotfiles/rcfiles/vim/wiki/dicasvim.md

 \%( \) ......... a non-capturing group
 \{-}   ......... repeated 0 or more times (as few as possible)
 ```

+This helps you to use a patter in search and not use it in groups

 ####  Anoter approach to similar situation